notkarenyi/accessibility-demo/README.md

 ## Supporting Screenreaders

-This is probably the most important topic covered in this workshop - consideration of screen readers is almost impossible to spot visually.
+This is probably the most important topic that we'll cover today&mdash;consideration of screen readers is almost impossible to spot visually.
 The following are often invisible to the average user, but can make or break the site experience for someone using a screen reader.

 ### Semantic HTML

 HTML has special tags for common structural elements on a website, from `button` to `article` to `footer`.
 These exist for a reason!
 Screenreaders rely on these tags to  navigate websites.
 In fact, *screenreaders ignore CSS and JS*.

-This makes sense - CSS and JS are 99% visual anyway, and irrelevant to people with visual impairments.
+This makes sense: CSS and JS are 99% visual anyway, and irrelevant to people with visual impairments.
 So, we have to consider what our sites would look like without the pretty packaging.

-Screenreader users can use headings on a page as a sort of table of contents.
-After each section and before each heading, screenreaders will pause to allow time to digest information.
-If the correct tags aren't used, screen readers will read out the whole page in one go, allowing less adjustment to the user's needs.
+How does semantic HTML work?
+After each section and before each heading, screenreaders pause to allow time to digest information.
+If the correct tags aren't used, screen readers will read out the whole page in one "breath", so to speak.
+Also, screenreaders turn headings into a sort of table of contents for previewing and skipping around the page.

-Did you know that `h1`, `h2`, etc. are actually semantic tags?
-It's bad practice to use heading tags to control font size and weight - that's what CSS is for!
-Think of heading tags as organizational tools for your website.
-Only the page title should be an `h1`.
-Subsections may be `h2`, `h3`, and so forth.

-On the same note, avoid using `br` for spacing purposes between paragraphs.
-Use them meaningfully, like in poems or addresses.

 ```html
 <!-- HTML file -->